UnterrainerInformatik/splitstopwatch/readme.md

 # ![Icon](https://github.com/UnterrainerInformatik/splitstopwatch/raw/master/icon.png)SplitStopWatch

-This class implements a stopWatch.
+This PCL implements a stopWatch.

 Additionally to the normal stopWatch-functionality it may be used to debug out split-times as well.
 It measures the split-times and keeps track of the overall times in a variable.
 Don't be afraid to stop the watch.
 Stopping doesn't mean you loose any value whatsoever.
 Think of it as a real-life stopWatch where you may press the start-button at any time after previously pressing the stop-button.